Chih-Wei Hu: Tampa Bay Rays

 Hu began the 2017 season with Durham before being promoted to the major leagues for the first time on April 23.
 He made his MLB debut the following day, pitching a scoreless innings of relief against the Baltimore Orioles.
-He finished his rookie season with a 1–1 record and 2.70 ERA with 9 strikeouts in 10.0 innings of work across 6 appearances.
-In 2018, Hu spent the majority of the year in Durham, but recorded a 4.15 ERA in 5 appearances with the Rays.
+Hu finished his first MLB season with a 1–1 record and 2.70 ERA with 9 strikeouts in 10 innings of work across 6 appearances.
+In 2018, Hu spent the majority of the year in Durham but recorded a 4.15 ERA in 5 appearances with the Rays.

 Cleveland Indians

 On November 19, 2018, Hu was traded to the Cleveland Indians in exchange for minor league infielder Gionti Turner.
 Hu was assigned to the Triple-A Columbus Clippers to begin the 2019 season.
 On July 3, 2019, he was designated for assignment by the Indians without having appeared in a game for the team.
-He was outrighted to Columbus, and later demoted to the Double-A Akron RubberDucks before being released by the Indians on July 30.
+He was subsequently sent outright to Columbus and later demoted to the Double-A Akron RubberDucks before being released by the Indians on July 30.

 Chicago Cubs

-On August 8, 2019, Hu signed a minor league contract with the Chicago Cubs organization.
-He finished the year in Chicago's minor league system, posting a 2–2 record between the Triple-A Iowa Cubs and the Double-A Tennessee Smokies.
-On November 4, 2019, he elected free agency.
+On August 8, 2019, Hu signed a minor league contract with the Chicago Cubs.
+He finished the year in Chicago's minor league system, posting a 2–2 record between the Triple–A Iowa Cubs and the Double–A Tennessee Smokies.
+Hu elected free agency following the season on November 4.